topmonks/hlidac-shopu/README.md

 op run --env-file=.env --no-masking -- yarn build:www.hlidacshopu.cz
 ```

-If this step is skipped you will get following error:
+If this step is skipped, you will get the following error:

 ```
 cloudinaryUrl Unknown cloud_name